Spleen and Stomach Meridians for Yoga

 In Chinese Medicine, the Spleen and the Stomach are paired.

-When looking at the organs through the lens of Chinese Medicine, it’s important to remember that Chinese Medicine is concerned with relationships, interactions, and functions more than physical location.
+When looking at organs through the lens of Chinese Medicine, it’s important to remember that it’s concerned with relationships, interactions, and functions more than with physical location.
 So whenever the organs are discussed in Chinese Medicine, what’s usually being referred to is an array of functional relationships.

-Each of the primary organs has a corresponding meridian, or energetic channel.
+Each primary organ has a corresponding meridian, or energetic channel.
 The meridians are where Qi is said to flow.
-This Qi nourishes the body, and keeps the body in relative balance.
+This Qi nourishes the body and helps maintain its relative balance.

 Energetically, the Spleen transforms and transports.
 It takes food and turns it into Qi and Blood.
 It also transforms and transports fluids.
 The Spleen is responsible for holding blood and raising Qi.
-If these functions are not working correctly there can be a weak digestion, bloating, loose stools, prolapse, or appetite disorders.
+If these functions are not working correctly, there can be weak digestion, bloating, loose stools, prolapse, or appetite disorders.
 Learn more about healing your digestive Qi here.

 In Chinese Medicine, the Spleen and Stomach are also related to the earth element and late summer.
 Learn more about the energetics of late summer with my course: Seasonal Self Care for Late Summer.